signupsoftware/TEMP-Docs-FO/docs/user-manual/3-get-started/5-upgrade-information.md

 -	For customers that already runs ExFlow in the Invoice register process it is very important to empty and handle the open transactions.
 See more information below under upgrade information.

 ### Limitations
-**The following features are not supported in this version:**<br/>
+**The following features are not supported in this version:**
-- ExFlow Analytics (Power BI)<br/>
+- ExFlow Analytics (Power BI).
-- Cross company views from ExFlow workspace<br/>
+- Cross company views from ExFlow workspace.
-- Prepayment/auto settlement functionality<br/>
+- Prepayment/auto settlement functionality.
-- Support for external tax engines, e.g. Wolter Kluwer’s CCH SureTax<br/>
+- Support for external tax engines, e.g. Wolter Kluwer’s CCH SureTax.
-- India Sales Tax and localization<br/>
+- India Sales Tax and localization.
-- Vendor statement reconciliation<br/>
+- Vendor statement reconciliation.
-- PO re-connect app<br/>
+- PO re-connect app.
-- Project operations<br/>
+- Project operations.
-- Document summarize and Split and validate functionality<br/>
+- Document summarize and Split and validate functionality.

-Post and transfer button from approval journal is hidden, due to redesign of functionality.<br/>
+Post and transfer button from approval journal is hidden, due to redesign of functionality.

 ### Upgrade information – How to change the process
 If the customer needs to change the from the invoice registration process to the direct posting process.
 Make sure that below steps are followed;<br/>
--	Analyze<br/>
+-	Analyze
-    - Supported from ExFlow version 2.16.0<br/>
+    - Supported from ExFlow version 2.16.0
-    - Analyze the process, check if the customer really needed to do the change.<br/>
+    - Analyze the process, check if the customer really needed to do the change.
-    - Changing the process can be compared to changing the ERP system.<br/>
+    - Changing the process can be compared to changing the ERP system.
-    - Activation of the process can be done per company (possible to run both processes cross legal entities)<br/>
+    - Activation of the process can be done per company (possible to run both processes cross legal entities).
-    - **You cannot switch back!!**<br/>
+    - **You cannot switch back!!**

 -	Before Switch to the new process - Changing the process can be compared to changing the ERP system.
-So below need to be followed;<br/>
+So below need to be followed;
-    - ExFlow needs to be empty, all transactions need to be handled (All invoices in status invoices or cancelled in document form).<br/>
+    - ExFlow needs to be empty, all transactions need to be handled (All invoices in status invoices or cancelled in document form).
-    - Script available if needed for bigger companies, to move unposted invoices from import form back to import history.<br/>
+    - Script available if needed for bigger companies, to move unposted invoices from import form back to import history.
-    - Do the changes in test and uat;<br/>
+    - Do the changes in test and uat.
-    - Set the parameters<br/>
+    - Set the parameters.
-    - Don´t forget to do the end to end tests of the process.<br/>
+    - Don´t forget to do the end to end tests of the process.
-    - When ok, migrate the changes to production.<br/>
+    - When ok, migrate the changes to production.

 ### Parameters